If you’re a commercial property owner or body corporate, you need to maintain your fire service and the amount of water you use during testing.

 - Occasionally, a passer-by or neighbour may report a leak to Yarra Valley Water relating to a fire service.
 When this happens, we notify the owner of the service and ask that the leak be fixed.
 If the leak is substantial, Yarra Valley Water will shut down the fire service and notify the site occupier of the need for a repair.
 We also notify the fire brigade of the risk.
 If the owner is unable to arrange for a plumber, Yarra Valley Water is authorised to undertake the repairs at the owner’s expense.

 In all cases, we prefer to negotiate on these matters so that all parties can be satisfied.
 If you are served a notice to repair, please don't hesitate to call us to discuss how the repair is best managed.
-If the leak is not repaired in accordance with notices issued by Yarra Valley Water, we will undertake the repair at the owner’s cost.
+If the leak is not repaired in accordance with notices issued by Yarra Valley Water, we may shut off the fire service or may undertake spot repairs at the owner’s cost.

 Reducing water use